 In this step, you should choose the language that you want to use throughout your installation process.
 After choosing the language, press Continue.

-STEP 3 - Configure keyboard, timezone and partition the drive
+STEP 3 - Configure Keyboard, Timezone and Partition the Disk Drive

-In this step, there are three important parameters you should configure before proceeding to the next step.
+In this step, you need to configure following three important settings before proceeding to the next step.

 - Keyboard Layout